Homeomorphistic/risk-tolerance/the-bond-book/ch_9_mbs.md

 they later repackage into MBS.

 GNMA remains a government agency, so it has guaranteed government help.
-Both Fannie and Freddie are government-sponsored enterprises (GSEs), which are publibcly traded at stock exchanges.
+Both Fannie and Freddie are government-sponsored enterprises (GSEs), which are publicly traded at stock exchanges.
 They have the ability to borrow directly from government.
-Until the crisis it meant implicit AAA rating on the debt of those agencies.
+Until the crisis, it meant implicit AAA rating on the debt of those agencies.

 # Private-label mortgages
-First thing to change was CMOs that did not have agency backing, knows as "private-label".
+First thing to change was CMOs that did not have agency backing, known as "private-label".
 Initially they were based on "jumbo mortgages", very large martgages typically taken out by affluent homebuyers.

 Next were CMOs with sub-prime mortgages.
 It's estimated that by 2006, approximately 50% of MBS were based